stevens34400/Nittany_Path/README.md

 <p align="center">
   <img width="800" height="500" src="https://github.com/stevens34400/nittany_path/blob/master/images/student_ta_homepage.PNG">
 </p>
 Home page for all Students and TAs in Nittany State University.
+Students can see courses and student info, create/view posts and comments, and drop courses using 3 buttons on page.
+TAs have the extra ability to submit scores for classes they TA in, explained later on.

 ### Student Userinfo and Courses Page
 <p align="center">